Updated in 2023

 - You can also check out CodeChef and Edabit for free online communities and platforms to practice software engineering technical questions.

 - For people looking to prep with real world problems, CodeKata provides challenges that mimic requests from real tech companies.

 We compiled a list of resources to practice software engineer interview questions that you can use to decide the best one for you.
 You can also check out our list of 93 software engineering interview questions from top tech companies to practice.

 How does Interview Kickstart compare to Pathrise?

 Interview Kickstart teaches experienced software engineers how to think about technical interview questions so that they are more successful in their interviews.
 They require a deposit and upfront tuition as well as focus more on lecture-style courses and less on 1-on-1 personalized support.

 Pathrise is a full service organization, working with candidates through all stages of the job search to enhance their soft skills and develop strategies that can help them in the future.
-We spend a lot of time working with our software engineers on their technical interview preparation, through workshops, pair programming, and personalized, 1-on-1 sessions with their advisor, a former senior software engineer.
+We also spend a lot of time working with our software engineers on their technical interview preparation, through workshops, pair programming, and personalized, 1-on-1 sessions with their advisor, a former senior software engineer.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-With our tips and guidance, we’ve seen our fellows receive 3x as many responses to their applications and their interview performance scores double.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+With our tips and guidance, we’ve seen our fellows receive 3x as many responses to their applications and their interview scores double.

 If you want to work with any of our mentors 1-on-1 to get help with your any aspect of your job search, become a Pathrise fellow.